 Early detection is the best way to treat any oral issue and help you avoid pain and costly restorative procedures in the future.

 Our digital X-ray machines use the least amount of radiation exposure.
 Recent advancements in the dental field have made X-ray imaging safer and more effective than ever.
 Without this technology, many dental problems would go undetected until they surface.
 Although our machines use significantly lower levels of radiation, we still the take necessary steps to protect you from radiation, like providing lead aprons to cover your body.

 How often should dental x-rays be taken?

 This generally depends on the patient’s specific dental needs.
 X-ray images are not required at each visit.
-Dr. Asil or one of his team members will let you know if we think you need additional X-ray images taken.
+Dr. Petri or one of her team members will let you know if we think you need additional X-ray images taken.
 We suggest all new patients get digital X-ray images.
 This helps us determine the state of your oral health.

 Fluoride is a naturally occurring mineral found in food and water.
 Fluoride is one of the oldest and most effective ways to fight against tooth decay.

 Topical fluoride is administered in our office and helps strengthen your enamel and wash away excess food and bacteria.
 Strong and healthy enamel shields your teeth from tooth decay.
 Dr. Petri encourages her patients to get topical fluoride treatments two times a year.

 Systemic fluoride protects teeth that have surfaced and those still growing under your gums.
 Fluoride rich food and drinks are a great way to shield your teeth and protect your gums from tooth decay.
 Each bite and sip coats your mouth with fluoride.
 Sometimes, however, food and drinks don’t contain enough fluoride to properly fight tooth decay.
 You can also get a systemic fluoride in a gel or drop form, which are commonly usd for toddlers and those who don’t have teeth yet.
 This helps create a healthy environment for teeth to grow.